 About Ellern Mede

 Ellern Mede has been providing evidence-based specialised treatment for children and young people with eating disorders since 2000.
-We support children and young people aged 8 to 18 years, with a full care pathway to achieve exceptional rates of recovery.
-In addition, Ellern Mede Barnet and Ellern Mede Moorgate in Rotherham take both children and young adults up to age 25 who are transitioning from CAMHS to adult services, to the community or back home.
+We support children and young people as inpatients aged 8 to 18 years as well as young adults aged 18 to 25, and outpatients aged 12 to 25.
+We offer a full care pathway to achieve exceptional rates of recovery.
+We can assist young people who are emerging from CAMHS to continue into adult services, to the community or back home.

 We have three hospitals, two based in North London and one in Rotherham, South Yorkshire.
 Ellern Mede, Ridgeway is registered for 28 patients, most of them in terms of a pre-arranged NHS CAMHS contract but with some provision for private admissions.
 Ellern Mede Barnet and Ellern Mede Moorgate do not have pre-arranged NHS contracts and can take both young people aged 8 to 18 and young adults aged 18 to 25 in separate wards.
 We hope to open additional hospitals, all dedicated solely to eating disorders to meet the exceptional demand for treatment.